 Questions?
 Call Prof. Pino (203) 416-3952 or Dr. Paul (203) 416-3947

 The NEAT Center at Oak Hill is seeking an Augmentative and Alternative Communication (AAC) Specialist to support the needs of students and other individuals throughout the state of CT.
-This is a contracted position to help deliver professional development, training, and coaching as well as to conduct evaluations and consultations, both through virtual and in-person modalities.
-While there is flexibility within this role, some services will need to be delivered during business hours and deadlines will be set.
+This is a full-time, salaried position.
+The AAC specialist will work collaboratively with a team to conduct evaluations and consultations as well as deliver professional development, training, and coaching.
+Service provision is via virtual and in-person modalities.
+While there is flexibility within this role, most services will need to be delivered during business hours and deadlines will be set.
 A current license in speech-language pathology through the state of Connecticut and the American Speech-Language Hearing Association is required.

 Springtide Child Development seeks a Speech Language Pathologist to work with children with autism in our new center in Ridgefield, CT.